-The Internal Revenue Service began accepting 2018 returns on Jan.
-28. If you need assistance figuring out the often-complex tax rules, you can take advantage of free preparation and advice from AARP, the IRS, volunteer organizations and some commercial tax advisors.
+The Internal Revenue Service began accepting 2019 returns on Jan.
+27. If you need assistance figuring out the often-complex tax rules, you can take advantage of free preparation and advice from AARP Foundation, the IRS, volunteer organizations and some commercial tax advisors.

-AARP Foundation Tax-Aide offers free tax preparation assistance Feb.
+The program offers free tax preparation assistance Feb.
 1 through April 15.
-Now in its 51st year, Tax-Aide has helped more than 68 million low- and moderate-income taxpayers.
+Now in its 52nd year, Tax-Aide helps 2.5 million low- and moderate-income taxpayers each year.
 You don’t have to be an AARP member, and there’s no age requirement to get tax help from IRS-certified volunteers.
+“All of our tax preparations are done by trained volunteers who must complete training and pass IRS certification annually to assist in tax preparation,” says Lynnette Lee-Villanueva, vice president for AARP Foundation Tax-Aide.
 Check the Tax-Aide Site Locator for locations or call 888-227-7669 toll-free.

 For ways to save and more, get AARP’s monthly Money newsletter.

-IRS Free File.
-About 70 percent of taxpayers are eligible to file federal tax returns online through IRS Free File, which connects single filers and families with annual income below $66,000 to free filing software from select partners like TaxAct and TurboTax.
-Taxpayers have filed more than 53 million returns using Free File in the 16 years it’s been offered.
+About 70 percent of taxpayers are eligible to file federal tax returns online through IRS Free File, which connects single filers and families with annual income of $69,000 or less to free filing software from select partners like TaxAct and TurboTax.
 To browse options and confirm your eligibility, visit Free File Software Offers page.

-MilTax Filing Service.
 A Department of Defense-funded program (Military OneSource) provides e-filing software to active duty military personnel and select others, including spouses, dependent children and survivors.
 Consultants are available to provide 24/7 phone assistance at 800-342-9647.
-Check the Military OneSouce site for more information.
+Check the Military OneSource site for more information.